NannyML/nannyml/docs/datasets/binary.rst

     >>> metadata.is_complete()
     (True, [])

-Let's now see the metadata that NannyML has inferred about the model.
+We can now see all the metadata that NannyML has inferred about the model.

 .. code-block:: python